 - Problem-Solving — Creativity and critical thinking are part of problem-solving.
 And, let’s be honest: life is full of problems.
-Your ability to think on your feet and come up with creative solutions is a vital part of your life.
+Your ability to think on your feet and develop creative solutions is a vital part of your life.

 - Leadership — I know that leadership sounds like something to use in business or the army, but it doesn’t have to be.
-There’s personal leadership, there’s family leadership, and there’s community leadership.
-But more than that, leadership is a state of mind.
-Learning this skill will give you the edge you need in your personal development and growth.
+There’s personal leadership, family leadership, and community leadership.
+More than that, leadership is a state of mind.
+Learning this skill will give you the critical edge you need for your personal development and growth.

 - Work Ethic — These skills also span every aspect of your life.
-They are easier to define as “work” because it’s easier to understand them that way, but fear not—they apply just as much to your personal life.
-They are closely related to your moral values as discussed prior.
+They are easier to define as “work” because it’s more straightforward to understand them that way, but fear not—they apply just as much to your personal life.
+They are closely related to your moral values, as discussed prior.

-- Teamwork — Working well with others, at home or at work, is another one of those things that apply in all areas of your life.
+- Teamwork — Working well with others, at home or work, is another thing that applies in all areas of your life.
 If you want to grow as a human, you must understand and accept that you will do so in a community.
-It doesn’t matter if it’s small or large, you must develop the skills needed to work on various projects together.
+It doesn’t matter if it’s small or large; you must develop the skills needed to work on various projects together.